 Together, these two areas give Brancaia an incredible wealth of grapes and styles to choose from, ensuring a consistency of quality in her blends from vintage to vintage.

 ““One of the most impressive track records of a modern Tuscan blend that I can think of.”

 - Monica Larner, Wine Advocate, September 2019

 Brancaia’s philosophy on winemaking starts with stewardship.
 The organic program is more than window-dressing; CEO Barbara Widmer has invested her life into making the best possible wines from a property that can be sustained for generations.
-Organic farming, cover crops, graywater recycling, native yeast fermentations, the list goes on.
+Organic farming, cover crops, greywater recycling, native yeast fermentations, the list goes on.
 Ultimately, she seeks a wine that speaks specifically of its place and she feels that can only be achieved through the most natural methods.

-As for the wines themselves, they can be characterized as being in the Bordeaux-model.
-Barbara adjusts her blends from vintage to vintage based on harvest factors in each estate.
-This way, each plot is farmed for its potential to be included in the flagship blends, and Barbara can bring out the best possible expression in her top wines, while declassifying additional grapes into her three-estate blend, Tre.
-In the end, this gives the wines at the top of Brancaia’s portfolio remarkable consistency and character, while the more accessible bottlings represent a staggering value.
+As for the wines themselves, Barbara adjusts her blends from vintage to vintage based on harvest factors in each estate.
+This way, each plot is farmed for its potential to be included in the flagship blends, and Barbara can bring out the best possible expression in her top wines.
+In the end, this gives the wines of Brancaia’s portfolio remarkable consistency and character, while the more accessible bottlings represent a staggering value.

 IMPORTED PORTFOLIO OVERVIEW